leosch1/youtube-path/README.md

 * Hosted zone in Route53
 * User with following policies attached

 Create a user in the AWS account where the app should be deployed with the following policies.
-(Please adapt account ID, hosted zone ID, domain etc. in CloudFormation and policy templates accordingly.)
+(Please adapt account ID, hosted zone ID, domain, domain certificate etc. in CloudFormation and policy templates accordingly.)

 CloudFormation (needed for `/infrastructure/frontend.yaml` and `/infrastructure/file-upload.yaml`):